-A traditional sponge cake called Russian Sharlotka has been taken to a new level of deliciousness with walnuts and raisins.
-Easy, quick, delicious!
+Russian Sharlotka is a traditional sponge cake taken to a new level of deliciousness with walnuts and raisins.
+Easy, quick, and delicious!

-Russian sharlotka is a sponge cake, made with very few ingredients, airy, soft and usually made with apples or cherries.
-This is a desert that my grandmother, my mom always make for me when I used to live home, and now when I visit.
-It takes minutes to whip it and probably seconds to eat it.
-I like how this cake is still a treat, but not a waist killer, I feel good eating it, its not heavy, and not overly sweet.
+Russian sharlotka is a sponge cake, made with very few ingredients.
+In addition, it is airy, soft and usually made with apples or cherries.
+This is a desert that my grandmother and my mom always made for me when I used to live home.
+Also, it takes minutes to whip it and probably seconds to eat it.
+I like how this cake is still a treat, but not a waist killer.
+Similarly, I feel good eating it, its not heavy, and not overly sweet.

 - 6 eggs